 - How to prepare for a scientific poster presentation

 - ‘What to do on the day of the poster session.

 Our advice comes from our previous experiences as scientists presenting posters at conferences.

 Why make a scientific poster?

-Posters can be an excellent eye-grabbing method for showcasing your data in scientific meetings (conferences, exhibitions, meetings, etc.).
-Through showcasing your work, you can effectively get feedback from peers on your data as well as use it as a "networking tool" and attract fruitful interactions with peers.
+Posters can be a powerful way for showcasing your data in scientific meetings.
+You can get helpful feedback from other researchers as well as expand your professional network and attract fruitful interactions with peers.

 Type of poster formats

-- Physical posters: A poster that is located in an exhibit hall and pinned to a poster board, mostly alongside other posters.
-Physical posters are advantageous since they are visually available for the duration of a meetup, unlike oral presentations.
+- Physical posters: A poster that is located in an exhibit hall and pinned to a poster board.
+Physical posters are beneficial since they may be visually available for the duration of a meeting, unlike oral presentations.

 Some events allow for a combination of both formats.

 The sections included in a scientific poster tend to follow the format of a scientific paper, although other designs are possible.
 For example, the concept of a #betterposter was invented by PhD student Mike Morrison to address the issue of poorly designed scientific posters.
 It puts the take-home message at the center of the poster and includes a QR code on the poster to learn about further details of the project.